Module 2

 Key Lessons

-4. AI literacy for staff (Article 4) has been enforceable since February 2025 — giving someone AI tools without training is itself a compliance failure
+4. AI literacy for staff has been enforceable since February 2025.
+Giving people AI tools without training is the compliance failure.

-5. Identifying a risk and delaying action weakens your position with regulators — speed of response is a documented mitigating factor under Article 99
+5. Spot a risk and sit on it, and you've already lost ground.
+Speed of response is a mitigating factor under Article 99.

 Key Legal References